Research Highlight: NIMH Part of Collaborative Effort to Advance Early Intervention for Individuals at Risk of Developing Schizophrenia

 Although research has developed clinical and biological measures that can identify individuals who are at increased risk for developing psychosis, these findings have not yet translated into targeted interventions.
 This critical need for additional research is why the National Institute of Mental Health (NIMH) has joined other NIH Institutes in the launching of a new Accelerating Medicines Partnership (AMP) focused on advancing the development of promising therapies for those at risk of developing schizophrenia (SCZ).
 AMP SCZ aims to develop measures that further define early stages of risk and predict the likelihood of progression to psychosis and other outcomes.
 Such tools will enable clinical trials to test new pharmacologic interventions that may prevent the onset of psychosis.

-The AMP SCZ partnership brings together the NIH, the U.S. Food and Drug Administration (FDA), and multiple biopharmaceutical, life science, academic, and not-for-profit organizations with the shared goal of discovering better ways of identifying and treating those at CHR for psychosis.
+The AMP SCZ partnership brings together the NIH, the U.S. Food and Drug Administration (FDA), the European Medicines Agency, and multiple biopharmaceutical, life science, academic, and not-for-profit organizations with the shared goal of discovering better ways of identifying and treating those at CHR for psychosis.

 AMP SCZ private and non-profit partners include the American Psychiatric Association Foundation, Washington, D.C.; Boehringer Ingelheim Pharmaceuticals Inc., Ingelheim, Germany and Ridgefield, Connecticut; Janssen Research & Development LLC, Raritan, New Jersey; National Alliance on Mental Illness, Arlington, Virginia; One Mind, Rutherford, California; Otsuka Pharmaceutical Development & Commercialization Inc., Princeton, New Jersey; and Wellcome, London.
 Combined, these organizations will invest a total of $16.5 million over five years through the Foundation for the National Institutes of Health (FNIH), a non-profit organization, which manages the project.
 Partner funds, including designated funds from Wellcome, will support, among other efforts, an international research network focused on CHR populations to ensure that research results are applicable to global clinical trials and extend the reach and impact of the project.